-Affective video analyses without TSC-based pre-training From the upper part of Table 4, we observe that the proposed method shows good performance on VE-8 and YF-6 data sets.
-The proposed method achieves 56.04% and 60.64% on VE-8 and YF-6, getting 1.54% and 3.27% higher than other state-of-the-art methods with no auxiliary data.
-Moreover, Table 5 shows the effectiveness of our method on the affective movie analysis.
-Specifically, on MediaEval2015 classification task, we get the accuracy of 49.33% for valence and 65.53% for arousal, getting 0.72% and 0.43% higher than other methods.
-On MediaEval2016 regression task, the MSE is 0.172 for valence and 1.115 for arousal, the PCC is 0.529 for valence and 0.550 for arousal.
-Comprehensively, our multimodal attention nearly outperforms all state-of-the-art methods on these tasks under different criteria, even compared to some methods with auxiliary data.
-Our method surpass the simple fusion methods and cross-modal fusion methods , which shows the effectiveness of our cross-temporal multimodal fusion module on affective video content analyses.
+Affective video analyses without TSC-based pre-training The top of Table 4 indicates that the proposed method performs well on the VE-8 and YF-6 data sets.
+The proposed method achieves 56.04% and 60.64% accuracy respectively, which is 1.54% and 3.27% higher than state-of-the-art methods lacking auxiliary data.
+Table 5 shows the effectiveness of our method on the affective movie analysis.
+Specifically, on the MediaEval2015 classification task, our method achieves an accuracy of 49.33% for valence and 65.53% for arousal, which is 0.72% and 0.43% higher than other methods.
+On the MediaEval2016 regression task, the MSE is 0.172 for valence and 1.115 for arousal, and the PCC is 0.529 for valence and 0.550 for arousal.
+Comprehensively, our multimodal attention model outperforms nearly all state-of-the-art methods on every task, including some methods with auxiliary data.
+Our method surpasses the simple fusion and cross-modal fusion methods , showing the effectiveness of our cross-temporal multimodal fusion module on affective video content analyses.

-Affective video analyses with TSC-based pre-training As shown in Table 4, our Temporal-Aware Multimodal method achieves 57.53% and 61.00% on VE-8 and YF-6, getting 1.49% and 0.36% higher after TSC-based pre-training.
-It also achieves improvement on both MediaEval2015 classification task and MediaEval2016 regression task after TSC-based pre-training, as shown in Table 5.
-These results demonstrate that the TSC can effectively enhance the representation learning for affective video content analyses.
-In addition, our pre-training framework does not require additional emotional labels, while other methods transfer knowledge from emotion-labeled data sets.
+Affective video analyses with TSC-based pre-training As shown in Table 4, our temporal-aware multimodal method achieves 57.53% and 61.00% accuracy on VE-8 and YF-6.
+These scores are 1.49% and 0.36% higher after TSC-based pre-training.
+It also shows improvement on both the MediaEval2015 classification task and the MediaEval2016 regression task after TSC-based pre-training, as shown in Table 5.
+These results demonstrate that TSC can effectively enhance representation learning for affective video content analyses.
+Our pre-training framework also does not require additional emotional labels, while other methods transfer knowledge from emotion-labeled data sets.

 Conclusion

-In this work, we propose an effective Temporal-Aware Multimodal method for affective video content analyses.
+In this work, we propose an effective temporal-aware multimodal method for affective video content analyses.
 This TAM method consists of cross-temporal multimodal fusion and TSC-based pre-training.
-The cross-temporal multimodal fusion module employs an attention-based fusion to different modalities within each segment and across different segments.
+The cross-temporal multimodal fusion module employs attention-based fusion to different modalities within each segment and across different segments.
 As a result, it fully captures the temporal dependencies between visual and audio signals.
 The experimental results show that the fusion module can mine more temporal patterns across all modalities for affective video content analyses.
-Moreover, we leverage TSCs to pre-train the fusion module for temporal-level representation learning since TSCs are easily accessible and contain affective cues.
+Moreover, we leverage TSC to pre-train the fusion module for temporal-level representation learning, since TSC are easily accessible and contain affective cues.
 Two self-supervised tasks are used to pre-train the fusion module.
-The emotional word predicting task expects to predict the emotional words in a TSC under the guidance of video representation and TSC semantics.
-The appearing time predicting task aims to predict which segment the TSC appears by calculating the similarities between video representation and TSC embedding.
-These pre-training tasks successfully mine the emotional cues of the TSCs and use these cues as the temporal-level supervision for representation learning.
-The comparison experiments verify that the cross-temporal multimodal fusion module can learn more discriminative representation after TSC-based pre-training.
+The emotional word prediction task predicts the emotional words in a TSC under the guidance of video representation and TSC semantics.
+The appearing time prediction task aims to predict when the TSC appears by calculating the similarities between video representation and TSC embedding.
+These pre-training tasks successfully mine TSC emotional cues and use those cues as temporal-level supervision for representation learning.
+Comparison experiments verify that the cross-temporal multimodal fusion module can learn more discriminative representation after TSC-based pre-training.